ernestang98/ntu-stars/README.md

 # CZ2002 Project: NTU STARS

-Objective of the projective is to create a command-line application to mimic NTU's course registration system (STARS) using Java
+Objective of the project is to create a command-line application to mimic NTU's course registration system (STARS) using Java

 Click [here](https://www.youtube.com/watch?v=wbPBIBWeg7s&feature=youtu.be) for project demonstration